 RESTITUTION AFTER BEING INJURED IN AN ACCIDENT

 Some car accident cases involve criminal charges.
-For example, a driver may be driving without a license or insurance.
-Likewise, the driver could be drunk or driving recklessly.
-In those types of cases, there can be criminal charges against the other driver.
-At some point, the victim will get a form in the mail asking about restitution.
+For example, the driver may be driving without a license or insurance.
+Likewise, a driver could be drunk or driving recklessly.
+Those types of cases result in criminal charges against the other driver.
+Therefore, at some point, the victim will get a form in the mail asking about restitution.

 What is restitution?
 Restitution is (1) payment of compensation to the victim or the victim’s family; and (2) if the victim is deceased or already has been fully compensated, payment of money to a victim assistance program or other program directed by the court.
-Restitution may include, but is not limited to, any out of pocket losses resulting from the crime.
-This may include medical and therapy costs, and replacement of wages and services.
+Restitution may include any out-of-pocket losses resulting from the crime.
+For example, medical and therapy costs, replacement of wages and services.
 Of course, restitution is not limited to injury cases.
 For example, there may be restitution in property damage cases and other situations.
 We have even had some gun accident cases where restitution was considered.

 PERSONAL INJURY COMPENSATION AND RESTITUTION

 If you are injured in an accident, our lawyers can help.
 We handle car accident cases, dog bites, and more.
 When you call our office, you will speak directly with a lawyer.
 We will listen to your situation and answer your questions.
-The intitial consltation is free.
-Further, we never will charge anything unless you receive compensation for your injuries.
+The initial consultation is free.
+Further, we will never charge anything unless you receive compensation for your injuries.